 "My first love as an audience member and a performer is always theatre and I believe in its importance both nationally and locally.
 For me it isn’t just about the big spectacles where we celebrate our nations great actors, writers and directors; but it’s about nurturing new talent and providing an inspiring space where community can flourish, whether that’s for hosting workshops with local groups or schools, or simply being the place people get access to the theatre locally, and perhaps even for the first time.
 By its nature theatre provides creativity, inspiration, escapism, magic and vision.
 Things we all need and should nurture."

-Miranda Hart is an actor, writer and comedian.
+Miranda Hart is an actor, writer, and comedian.
 Her hugely successful sitcom Miranda ran for four series on the BBC and earned her three RTS Awards, four British Comedy Awards, plus four BAFTA nominations.
-Miranda's stand-up arena tour My, What I Call, Live Show was a sell-out and in 2015 she starred in the Golden Globe nominated film Spy.
-Her first book Is It Just Me? was a highly successful best seller and won Non Fiction Book of the Year and she has since published four more books including comedy memoir Peggy & Me and children’s novel The Girl With The Lost Smile.
+Miranda's stand-up arena tour My, What I Call, Live Show was a sell-out and in 2015 she starred in the Golden Globe-nominated film Spy.
+Her first book Is It Just Me? was a highly successful bestseller and won Non-Fiction Book of the Year and she has since published four more books including comedy memoir Peggy & Me and children’s novel The Girl With The Lost Smile.
 Miranda has continued to gain recognition for her work as an actor and author, earning a fifth BAFTA nomination for Best Supporting Actress in Call The Midwife, among other accolades.
-She made her West End Debut in 2017 playing Miss Hannigan in Annie in a triumphant revival at the Piccadilly Theatre, and can be seen as Miss Bates in a Working Title film of Jane Austen’s Emma next year.
+She made her West End Debut in 2017 playing Miss Hannigan in Annie in a triumphant revival at the Piccadilly Theatre and can be seen as Miss Bates in the Working Title film of Jane Austen’s Emma, released in 2020.

 "I grew up in Dudley and remember seeing the legendary comic Tommy Cooper at the Dudley Hippodrome.
 Live performances at venues such as the Hippodrome inspired me at the start of my career as both a comedian and then later as an actor.
 I am passionate about saving these theatres for the communities they sit in and am proud to be an Ambassador of the Theatres Trust."